etdr/supplemental-wd-materials/goldposts.md

 What exactly do we mean by "literal" anyway?

-To access a property of an object, we write the name of the object followed by _______, and then the name of the property we want.
+To access a property or method of an object, we write the name of the object followed by _______, and then the name of the property or method we want.

 How would you access the *i*th element of the array referenced by the variable `arr`?